yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 The *User-Interacting Authorization Server's* app handles the native authorization request:

 * Validates the native authorization request.
-* Establishes trust in *native_callback_uri*, otherwise terminates the flow.
-* Validates that an app claiming *native_callback_uri* is on the device, otherwise terminates the flow.
+* Establishes trust in *native_callback_uri* and validates that an app claiming *native_callback_uri* is on the device.
+Otherwise terminates the flow.
 * Authenticates end-user and authorizes the request.
 * MUST use *native_callback_uri* to invoke *Client App*, providing it the redirect url and its response parameters as the url-encoded query parameter **redirect_uri**.